 As the new reality takes shape, companies in the affected industries must rethink their strategies and organization.
 Some may be skeptical of deep engagement with the government, while others will leap at the opportunities offered by the stimulus.
 For companies that want to participate, developing the capabilities needed to flourish in this new world should become a critical priority.
 Some companies that haven’t dealt with the government before will need to develop new skills—in contracting, for instance.

 The health care sector offers examples of how product development, pricing, and channel strategies could change.
-The government will spend $40 billion to subsidize the use of electronic medical records (see “The US stimulus program: Taking medical records online”).
+The government will spend $40 billion2 to subsidize the use of electronic medical records (see “The US stimulus program: Taking medical records online”).
 Technology vendors will thus have a chance to serve a new market: small and midsize physicians’ offices, often with fewer than five MDs each.
 Government spending should increase the adoption of electronic records from 5 percent of doctors now to 90 percent by 2019, according to the Congressional Budget Office.
 Vendors in the e-health arena (hardware, software, and IT services companies) must therefore rethink marketing strategies that target only larger companies.
-Many must not only learn how to offer flexible, physician-friendly products (such as software-as-a-service systems) but also reorient channel strategies to accommodate a sprawling, fragmented market of 400,000 doctors’ offices.
+Many must not only learn how to offer flexible, physician-friendly products (such as software-as-a-service3 systems) but also reorient channel strategies to accommodate a sprawling, fragmented market of 400,000 doctors’ offices.